Arya0Patil/Arya0Patil/README.md

 - 👋 Hi, I’m @Arya0Patil
-- 👀 I’m interested in ML,AI and flutter!!
+- 👀 I’m interested in Spring, J2EE, ML,AI and android development!!
 - 🌱 I’m currently flying with Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/arya-patil-65214918a